 At OTS Solicitors, our family law team has a wealth of experience advising and representing cohabitating couples and unmarried families.
 From drafting cohabitation agreements for couples moving in together to representing clients involved in a dispute over child arrangements, our team provides caring, practical advice in a friendly, sensitive manner.
 Our primary aim is to look after your best interests and those of your children.

-Our family lawyers in London are headed by Rakhi Singal.
-Rakhi has over five years’ experience in family law and litigation.
+Our family lawyers in London are headed by Ms. Jordana Adams.
+Ms Adams has several years’ experience in family law and litigation.
 She is also a member of Resolution, an organisation of 6,500 family lawyers who follow a strict Code of Practice designed to resolve family law matters in a constructive, non-confrontation manner.
 Resolution members also campaign for improvements to the family justice system.